iRobotEducation/create3_examples/create3_lidar/README.md

 1. Affix an SBC to your robot.
    In this example, we use a Raspberry Pi® 4, but other devices should work.
-   STLs are available to mount a Raspberry Pi® to the Create® 3.
+   STLs are available to mount a Raspberry Pi® to the Create® 3 robot.
    The Raspberry Pi® can be attached to the mounting plate using qty.
 4 of M2.5 x 6 self-tapping screws.
    The mounting plate can be attached to the Create® 3 cargo bay with M3 x 10 self-tapping screws.

 1. Connect the LIDAR to the SBC with a USB Micro B to USB A cable.
    Thread the cable through the passthrough in the top of the robot.

-1. Connect the SBC to the Create® 3 with a USB-C® to USB-C® cable.
+1. Connect the SBC to the Create® 3 adapter board with a USB-C® to USB-C® cable.

 ### SBC Setup